Version 1.4, October 2014

 - that an agency has decided to undertake for a specific policy development purpose

-- under an arrangement that an agency has established to enable members of the public to provide ongoing comment on an existing policy or program that is administered by the agency
+- under an arrangement that an agency has established to enable members of the public to provide ongoing comment on an existing policy or program that is administered by the agency.

 Information routinely given through FOI access requests

-13.63 Agencies are required to publish information in documents to which the agency routinely gives access in response to FOI requests (s 8 (2)(g)).
+13.87 Agencies are required to publish information in documents to which the agency routinely gives access in response to FOI requests (s 8(2)(g)).

-13.64 Section 8(2)(g) does not apply to:
+13.88 Section 8(2)(g) does not apply to:

-- personal information about any individual, if it would be unreasonable to publish the information (s 8(2)(g)(i)); as a general rule, this does not prevent publication of the names of Australian Government agency staff in connection with their official duties,[5] although agencies may wish to consult affected staff beforehand in cases where potential harm could arise from publishing their names (see also Part 14 of these Guidelines)
+- personal information about any individual, if it would be unreasonable to publish the information (s 8(2)(g)(i)); as a general rule, this does not prevent publication of the names of Australian Government agency staff in connection with their official duties,[11] although agencies may wish to consult relevant staff in cases where potential harm could arise from publishing their names (see also Part 14 of these Guidelines)

 - information about the business, commercial, financial or professional affairs of any person, if it would be unreasonable to publish the information (s 8(2)(g)(ii))

-- other information that the Information Commissioner has determined under s 8(3) would be unreasonable to publish (s 8(g)(iii) (see [13.73]–[13.75] below)
+- other information that the Information Commissioner has determined it would be unreasonable to publish under s 8(3) (s 8(g)(iii)) (see [13.99 – 13.100] below).

 - promote the objects of the FOI Act